yagarea/jektex/changlog.md

 # Change log

 ## 0.0.3
-	make rendering hooks work universally on all pages by default
+	Make rendering hooks work universally on all pages by default Special thanks to Prokop Randáček (rdck.dev) for testing.

 ## 0.0.2
 	Gem is published